 Rochester man arrested for hitting another man over the head with bottle

 Nov.
-29—A Rochester man was hospitalized Friday after he was reportedly hit on the head with a glass bottle by another man.
+30—A Rochester man was hospitalized Friday after he was reportedly hit on the head with a glass bottle by another man.

 Rochester police were called about 1 a.m.
 Friday to the 10 block of Third Street Southwest for a report of an assault.
 Officers found a 31-year-old man sitting on the sidewalk with blood coming from his forehead, according to Capt.
 Casey Moilanen.
 The man was taken to Mayo Clinic Hospital-Saint Marys for his injuries.